2024 Study of the U.S. Institutes (SUSIs) for Student Leaders

 OTHER ESSENTIAL PROGRAM INFORMATION

-Program Requirements and Restrictions: Candidates should be aware that they are applying for an intensive and rigorous academic institute and are expected to fully participate in all aspects of the program.
+Program Requirements and Restrictions: Candidates are applying for an intensive and rigorous academic institute and are expected to fully participate in all aspects of the program.
 Participants must attend all lectures, participate in all required organized activities, and complete all assignments.
 Due to the intensive nature of the program, participants should not expect to fulfill professional or academic obligations, including remote work for jobs or internships, classwork, or examinations for their home university, while in the United States.
 Doing so will count as an unexcused absence from program activities.
 Family members and/or friends may not accompany or join participants for any part of the program.

 English Language Ability: English Language proficiency is required to participate in this program.
 All candidates must be proficient in English so that they can actively participate in the academic program.
 To confirm suitability for the program as well as the required English fluency an American officer at the U.S. Embassy will interview the proposed nominee in English.